pymeasure/pymeasure/docs/tutorial/procedure.rst

 * Canceling a running measurement causes the system to end in a undetermined state
 * Exceptions also end the system in an undetermined state

-The :ref:`Procedure` class allows us to solve all of these issues.
-The next section introduces the :ref:`Procedure` class and shows how to modify our script example to take advantage of these features.
+The :class:`Procedure <pymeasure.experiment.procedure.Procedure>` class allows us to solve all of these issues.
+The next section introduces the :class:`Procedure <pymeasure.experiment.procedure.Procedure>` class and shows how to modify our script example to take advantage of these features.

 Using Procedures